Duke Cunningham: Military service

+Awards and decorations

 Political career

-Cunningham's visibility as a CNN commentator led several Republican leaders to approach him about running in what was then the 44th District, one of four congressional districts that divided San Diego.
+Cunningham's visibility as a CNN commentator led several Republican leaders to approach him about running in what was then the 44th district, one of four congressional districts in San Diego.
 The district had been held for eight years by Democrat Jim Bates, and was considered the most Democratic district in the San Diego area.
 However, Bates was bogged down in a scandal involving charges of sexual harassment.
 Cunningham won the Republican nomination in 1990 and hammered Bates about the scandal, promising to be "a congressman we can be proud of."
 He won by just one percentage point, giving Republicans full representation of the San Diego area for only the second time since the city was split into two districts after the 1960 census.

 Cunningham's status as a Vietnam war hero made him a sought-after source, by colleagues and the media, in the debate on whether to use military force against Iraq in the lead up to the first Gulf War.
 Guy Vander Jagt of Michigan, longtime chairman of the National Republican Congressional Committee, said that Cunningham had considerable "drawing power" and was treated as a celebrity by his fellow Republicans.

-After the 1990 census, redistricting renumbered the 44th District as the 51st and created the 50th District, splitting off a significant portion of San Diego County.
+After the 1990 census, redistricting renumbered the 44th district as the 51st and created the 50th district, splitting off a significant portion of San Diego County.
 At the same time, the 51st added several areas of heavily Republican North San Diego County.
 The new district included the home of Bill Lowery, a fellow Republican who had represented most of the other side of San Diego for the past 12 years.
 They faced one another in the Republican primary.
 Despite Lowery's seniority, his involvement in the House banking scandal hurt him.
 As polls showed Cunningham with a substantial lead, Lowery dropped out of the primary race, effectively handing Cunningham the nomination.
-Cunningham breezed to victory in November.
+Cunningham then breezed to victory in November.

 Even though the district (renumbered as the 50th after the 2000 census) was not nearly as conservative as the other two Republican-held districts in the San Diego area, Cunningham was re-elected six times with no less than 55 percent of the vote.

 Cunningham was a member of the Appropriations and Intelligence committees, and chaired the House Intelligence Subcommittee on Human Intelligence Analysis and Counterintelligence during the 109th Congress.
 He was considered a leading Republican expert on national security issues.
 He was also a champion of education, using his position on the Appropriations Education Subcommittee to steer federal dollars to schools in San Diego.
 After surgery for prostate cancer in 1998, he became a champion of early testing for the disease.

 Cunningham was known for making controversial comments.
 For example: